 Adam Conway, M.A., (he/him) is a research study coordinator with the 2GETHER Project.
 Prior to working with ISGMH, he worked as a research and evaluation coordinator with the AIDS Foundation of Chicago, evaluating prevention, linkage-to-care, and supportive housing programs and coordinating peer-based linkage and retention interventions.
 In addition to HIV program evaluation, Adam has five years of advocacy, wellness education, and program and resource development experience with homeless youth, LGBTQ, and HIV-positive populations.
 Adam holds an M.A. in the Social Sciences from the University of Chicago and a B.A. in History and Gender Studies from Truman State University.
 He is passionate about queer and feminist research and broadly interested in health disparities and social determinants of health, as well as exploring storytelling and media representation as tools for social change.

 Gates Crisler, M.S. (he/him) is Senior Project Coordinator in IMPACT and the Third Coast Center for AIDS Research.
 Gates received a B.S. in Psychology from the University of Southern Mississippi and a Master’s in Clinical Psychology from the University of Pennsylvania.
 Prior to joining ISGMH, Gates led the initiatives of the Sexual Orientation and Gender Institute at Chicago’s Center on Halsted.
 He previously worked as Health Science Specialist at the San Francisco Veterans Affairs Medical Center.
-Gates has a strong interest in the interconnectedness of sexual and gender minority research, policy and practice.
+Gates has a strong interest in applying new media and technology to learning, public health promotion, and reducing health disparities.
 In addition to social justice, Gates loves skiing, cooking and traveling.

 Shariell Crosby, B.A., (she/her) is a research study assistant in the IMPACT Program’s data team, working on the HPV and the FAB 400 projects.
 Shariell graduated with honors from Middlebury College, where she received her B.A. in Psychology.
 While at Middlebury, she was involved in sexual violence awareness through the It Happens Here project.
 Her undergraduate research experience includes assessing pro-environmental behavior and sense of belonging in the Conservation Psychology Lab.
 She has experience in racial health disparities involving sleep disorders from her time at New York University.
 Shariell’s research interests broadly encompass psychological trauma and health disparities across race, class, gender, and sexuality.
 She intends to pursue a Ph.D. in Clinical Psychology.